kgubaev/thermodynamic-alloy-ontology/README.md

 # SPARQL queries for Competency Question answering

 These queries can be executed over the provided ontology, after downloading the files and launching the HermiT reasoner.
 They show how a single property (bulk modulus) can be obtained from two different simulations.
-This is an exaple of semantic linking of different data sources:
+This is an exaple of semantic linking of different data sources.
+Proper units conversion possiblity to be added later, by now default SI temperature unts are assumed.

 1. First query asks for a simulation plan directly providing bulk modulus for a temperature between 0K and 500K: